She Zhijiang: Foray into Myanmar

 In 2017, Yatai received a conditional permit from the Myanmar Investment Commission to develop a small-scale housing estate in Shwe Kokko, near the Burmese-Thai border town of Myawaddy.
+The Nation alleged that Wan Kuok-koi, a former leader of the 14K syndicate, was a co-investor in the project.

-Shwe Kokko is controlled by the Kayin State Border Guard Force (BGF), consisting of former Democratic Karen Buddhist Army forces that were formally integrated into the Myanmar Armed Forces in 2010.
+Shwe Kokko is controlled by the Kayin State Border Guard Forces (BGF), consisting of former Democratic Karen Buddhist Army forces that were formally integrated into the Myanmar Armed Forces in 2010.
 In 2019, the Cambodian government banned online gambling, which had come to dominate the local economy in Sihanoukville.
 In response, Chinese casino and other illicit cyber scam operators quickly exited Cambodia, and found a new base at Yatai's development and similar Chinese-led developments like Saixigang and Huanya International New City Project, along Myanmar's borders.

 In promotional materials, Yatai claimed to be developing a US$15 billion special economic zone called the Yatai New City, encompassing 120 km2.
 The scale of Yatai's ongoing development surpassed what had been approved by the Burmese government, prompting additional scrutiny from Burmese authorities.
 In 2020, Myanmar's civilian-led government formed a tribunal to investigate irregularities in the Yatai development project, successfully halting the project.
 Tensions between the Kayin State Border Guard Force and the Myanmar Armed Forces escalated over the development.
-The Chinese government distanced itself from Yatai's development, after an expose on She was published by Caixin.
+The government of the People's Republic of China distanced itself from Yatai's development, after an expose on She was published by Caixin.

 However, after the 2021 Myanmar coup d'état, during which the Burmese military deposed the civilian-led government, the military became pre-occupied with addressing the ensuing Myanmar civil war, enabling the development in Shwe Kokko, now a regional human trafficking and cyber scamming hub, to resume.
 Buildings have been converted into prison-like hubs from which cybercriminals run scams that target internet users around the world.
+In December 2023, the United Kingdom imposed sanctions on She Zhijiang for being linked to "forced labour schemes" in which "victims were trafficked to work for online scam farms".

-Arrest in Thailand
+Arrest and detention in Thailand

 On 13 August 2022, Thai police arrested She in Bangkok, with plans to extradite him to China to face criminal charges.
+After his appearance in a documentary for Al Jazeera he was moved out his detention center.

+As of January 2025, he was being kept in Klong Prem Central Prison in Thailand, having been moved there from Bangkok Remand Prison in October 2024.
+His lawyers have claimed that he had been subjected to abuse in prison.
+It was reported that he had been kept in chains until early December 2024.